clearlinux/clear-linux-documentation/source/ac-dpdk.rst

       # cd  /usr/share/dpdk/examples/l3fwd

 #. **This step is very important.** DPDK needs poll drivers for work; these poll drivers are
    shared objects in :file:`/usr/lib64`.
-DPDK supports some NICs, the full list available at the `dpdk.org NICS`_ docs.
-You should know which kernel module the NIC is using, and choose a poll driver according to your NICs.
+DPDK supports some NICs.
+The full list available at the `dpdk.org NICS`_ docs.
+You should know which kernel module the NIC is using and choose a poll driver according to your NICs.

 #.
 At this point the system must have ``hugepages`` requirements.
 The NICs bound and the
    configuration for running ``pktgen`` depends upon network use cases and available system resources.
 Use the ``-d`` flag for setting the pull driver.
-For example, if the NICs are using ``e1000`` network driver, they are going to use ``e1000`` poll driver (``librte_pmd_e1000.so``); it should be in :file:`/usr/lib64` in Clear Linux, and it should be enough to add the name.
+For example, if the NICs are using ``e1000`` network driver, they are going to use ``e1000`` poll driver (``librte_pmd_e1000.so``); it should be in :file:`/usr/lib64` in Clear Linux OS for Intel Architecture, and it should be enough to add the name.
 For example

    .. code-block:: bash